-Overlapping Scope
+Overlapping Scope (cont.)

-• Access shadowed fields by qualifying them with the this reference value = this.value \ exchangeRate;
+Access shadowed fields by qualifying them with the this reference

+'''

+value = this.value exchangeRate;

+'''

-- 1. Consider the deposit method of the BankAccount class.
-What is the scope of the variables amount and newBalance? - 2.
+Consider the deposit method of the BankAccount class.
+What is the scope of the variables amount and newBalance?

+Answer: The scope of amount is the entire deposit method.
+The scope of newBalance starts at the point at which the variable is defined and extends to the end of the method.

 What is the scope of the balance field of the BankAccount class?

-- 1. The scope of amount is the entire deposit method.
-The scope of newBalance starts at the point at which the variable is defined and extends to the end of the method. - 2.
-It starts at the beginning of the class and ends at the end of the class.
+Answer: It starts at the beginning of the class and ends at the end of the class.

-Organizing Related Classes Into Packages
+Organizing Related Classes into Packages

-- Package: Set of related classes - To put classes in a package, you must place a line package packageName;

-as the first instruction in the source file containing the classes

-• Package name consists of one or more identifiers separated by periods
+- Package: Set of related classes - To put classes in a package, you must place a line package packageName; as the first instruction in the source file containing the classes - Package name consists of one or more identifiers separated by periods